Implant Dentures Dentist

 What are implant-supported dentures?

-An Implant-supported denture is an oral appliance that replaces missing teeth in one or both jaws.
-They are also referred to as implant-retained dentures, or implant-supported overdentures.
+Implant-supported denture, commonly called 'implant dentures' is an oral appliance that replaces missing teeth in one or both jaws.
 Implant-supported dentures may be used when a person has no teeth but still has enough bone to support dental implants.
 These types of dentures are anchored onto dental implants which are secured firmly into the jawbone.
 Once the dental implants are placed and have healed, the dentures can be attached to them.
 Implant dentures are more secure than conventional dentures.

 .jpg)